-- Magnesium – this is another mineral that studies show increase testosterone secretion and improve skeletal muscle function.
+- Magnesium: This is another mineral that studies show increases testosterone secretion and improve skeletal muscle function.

 This is just a small list of proven ingredients.
 We could easily list another 10 or so ingredients with the studies to back them up.

 Do test boosters work?
-The answer is yes if and only if it contains ingredients that are natural and with scientific studies behind them.
+The answer is yes… if and only if it contains ingredients that are natural and have scientific studies behind them.

 What About Vitamin and Mineral Supplements?